KyleGobel/ktribe/README.md

 ktribe
 ======

-A tribe of JS libraries with the goal and some glue to make it extremely easy to use knockout/require/jquery together for easy MVVM.
+A tribe of JS libraries with the goal to make it extremely easy and clean to bind views and view models together.
+Not really meant for a SPA, but more like an asp.net website where you just want to bind some javascript view models to some different areas or views.  ktribe makes that easier.

+##Dependencies
+The tribe of JS libraries that this works with are:

+-  JQuery
+-  Knockout
+-  RequireJs
+-  Underscore

+All view models are expected to be AMD (requireJS) modules.

-Ideas were mainly taken from Durandal, and some of the code.
+Ideas were mainly taken from Durandal, and some of the code :-).

 ktribe brings a couple html5 attributes to make binding easier.